GannettDigital/api-docs/source/includes/_contacts.md

 **Parameters:** It requires the following parameters for a successful response: GMAID (advertiser ID), created_before date and created_after_date.

-**Recommended usage pattern:** A one-time call to the API to fetch all past interactions recorded by the LocaliQ platform., followed by daily recurrent calls for a 2 -3-day period to fetch new interactions.
+**Recommended usage pattern:** A one-time call to the API to fetch all past interactions recorded by the LocaliQ platform, followed by daily recurrent calls for a 2 -3-day period to fetch new interactions.
 The results are paginated.
 If there is no data for a particular attribute, it will not be present in the results.

 Please note that the contact information in this endpoint is for linking the interactions/leads with the contact.
 Importing them as contacts into your CRM from this endpoint will cause duplicates.

 ```ruby
 require 'uri'